 In an effort to engage with musicians at the highest level, I often spend summer months in residence at the Grand Teton Music Festival in Jackson Hole, WY, working with many of today's leading national and international touring pianists.
 Formerly a Senior Associate Technician at the University of Michigan School of Music, Theatre and Dance, I worked closely with department chair, Robert Grijalva, and maintained several world-class performance pianos, as well as numerous student and faculty studio pianos.

-A musician at heart, I graduated from Oberlin Conservatory with a BA in Cello Performance (2011).
+A musician at heart, I graduated from Oberlin Conservatory with a BM in Cello Performance (2011).
 Throughout my undergraduate degree, I studied piano technology with John Cavanaugh and Robert Murphy.
 I call on all my artistic skills, as a piano technician and musician, to empower musicians of all backgrounds to inspire and be inspired.

 Quality piano maintenance involves so much more than tuning.
 With over 10,000 parts, the modern piano is by far the most complicated musical instrument.
 With an instrument this complicated, a different approach is necessary.
 Quality piano maintenance addresses three essential areas: Tuning, Regulation, and Voicing.

 I structure my service appointment to reflect the interdependence of these essential areas.
 By scheduling a service appointment, I commit to you a full 90 minute appointment time.
 During the service appointment, my goals are to produce best possible tuning, refine the pianos regulation, and address any minor voicing inconsistencies.

 How Often Should I Tune My Piano?